roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

  She unrolled the measuring tape with a flick of her wrist.
 She leaned over, pressing the end to the base of my cock, just below my stomach.
 Her hand moved under my cock, pressing my balls back, while her thumb held the end of the tape in place.
 She slowly stretched it out, her delicate hand cupping the head of my cock, while her thumb and forefinger held the tape stretched out.
 The sensations were driving me nuts.

  She moved her face closer, until I could feel her breath on my aching hardness.
 "A little over 8 inches.
 Maybe 8 1/2.
 I thought it was bigger, like 10 inches.
 It looks huge."
 Her hands were moving slightly, not letting me go.
-Report_Story #2